iblagojevic/img-to-mp4/README.md

 ### Usage

-Put all images in one directory on the local filesystem and name them using following pattern:
+Put all input images in one directory on the local filesystem and name them using following pattern:

 `<ORDER OF IMAGE IN VIDEO WITH LEADING ZEROES>-<DURATION OF FRAME IN SECONDS>-<TITLE YOU WANT TO APPEAR IN FRAME>.<FILE EXTENSION>`.